-In 2018, the Asheville area will celebrate the long history of glassblowing in western North Carolina.
-The "Summer of Glass" runs May-October with many special events.
-Watch artists at work, tour galleries and see the monumental "Chihuly at Biltmore" exhibition.
+Come celebrate the long history of glassblowing in western North Carolina.
+Watch artists at work, tour galleries and see the amazing creations.
 (Pic above: Lexington Glassworks)

 Lexington Glassworks (81 South Lexington): Our top place to watch glassblowers at work is Downtown Asheville.
 Owners and glassblowers Billy and Geoff love to demonstration the entire process.
 They even have a special viewing area with benches and a bar with local beers on tap!
 The gallery is open every day with glassblowering each day except on Tuesdays.
 Admission is free.
 Their gallery is full of their gorgeous creations in all price ranges.
 They are open late on many weekends with live music the first Friday of each month, April-December.
 Read more about them.

-Bender Gallery (12 South Lexington): Just up the street from Lexington Glassworks is the region's only contemporary fine art gallery specializing in museum quality glass sculpture by U.S. and international artists.
-See work by some of today's leading glass artists including the world renowned Maestro Lino Tagliapietra, Davide Salvadore with sons Marco and Mattia, Hiroshi Yamano, and husband and wife team Philip Baldwin and Monica Guggisberg.
+Bender Gallery (29 Biltmore Ave): Don't miss this contemporary fine art gallery specializing in museum quality glass sculpture by U.S. and international artists.
+See work by some of today's leading glass artists including the world-renowned Maestro Lino Tagliapietra, Davide Salvadore with sons Marco and Mattia, Hiroshi Yamano, and husband and wife team Philip Baldwin and Monica Guggisberg.
 You will be inspired by their creativity and skill.
-Read more about them.
+Go to their website for more.

 Blue Spiral 1 (38 Biltmore Avenue) is the largest fine art gallery in downtown Asheville.
 See exceptional creations by 100+ artists on three floors.

 North Carolina Glass Center (140 Roberts Street, Asheville): Located just a couple of miles from downtown and Biltmore is the River Arts District, home to this non-profit glass teaching center.
 Stop by to watch demonstrations and sign up for a class.
-Book a 30-minute hands-on glass experience ($50-$75/person) to work one-on-one with an instructor to create their your own piece of glass.
+Book a 30-minute hands-on glass experience ($50-$80/person) to work one-on-one with an instructor to create their your own piece of glass.
 What a souvenir!
-Many area glassblowers use their studio, and you'll find their work in the gallery open 7 days a week (no demos on Tuesday).
+Many area glassblowers use their studio, and you'll find their work in the gallery open Wednesday-Sunday, 10 AM-5 PM.

 Outside of Asheville: WNC Top Glass Stops